hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 availability and reliability.
 Should the *TFE-main* server fail, it can be recovered, or traffic can be routed to the *TFE-standby* server to resume service when the failure is limited to the Terraform Enterprise server layer.
-The load balancer should be manually updated to point to the stand-by Terraform Enterprise VM after services have been started on it in the event of a failure.
+The load balancer should be manually updated to point to the standby Terraform Enterprise VM after services have been started on it in the event of a failure.

 #### Mounted Disk - PostgreSQL Database